The cocktails below rotate from time to time. Featuring seasonal favorites or maybe just something that caught our eye!

-Lower alcohol by volume – good for winding down... or avoiding future regret.
+Lower alcohol by volume – good for warming up or winding down... or avoiding future regret.

 Sloe Gin, fresh lemon juice, simple syrup, and soda.

 Refreshing and oh so Italiano!
 With Ramazzotti Amaro, fresh lemon juice, simple syrup, and Soda.
-Drink like an Italian!

 Refreshing and delicious with almost no alcohol.*

-Bitters flavors include: Traditional Aromatic, Orange, Grapefruit, Lemon, Cherry, Cranberry, Peach, Plum, Rhubarb, Lavender, and Violette.
+Bitters flavors include: Traditional Aromatic, Orange, Grapefruit, Lemon, Cherry, Cranberry, Peach, Plum, and Rhubarb.

 *Bitters is made with alcohol but does not add an appreciable level by volume to our recipes.

-So you're here with friends?
+Are you here with friends?
 A date perhaps?
-Or some other neerdowell who wants a cocktail but it's really not your thing?
+Or some other ne'erdowell who wants a cocktail but it's really not your thing?
 We understand.
 This is for you.
 (Gentle Reminder: You are in a cocktail bar.)

 We don't have room for taps & kegs.
 And there are SO many excellent brewers nearby (which we urge you to visit).
-However, we do keep a few cans or bottles in the fridge because, when the mood hits, a cold beer is a thing of beauty.
+However, we do keep a few cans and bottles in the fridge because, when the mood strikes, a cold beer is a thing of beauty.